morrownr/8821cu-20210916/README.md

 recommend you search for an adapter that is `single-state and single-function`.
 Multi-function adapters, wifi and bluetooth, can be problematic.
 The rtl8821cu chipset is multi-fuction.
 The rtl8811cu chipset is single-function.
-For advice about single-state and multi-state adapaters. click [here](https://github.com/morrownr/USB-WiFi) and look for Main Menu item 1.
+For advice about single-state and multi-state adapters. click [here](https://github.com/morrownr/USB-WiFi) and look for Main Menu item 1.

 ### Installation Information